gurumojo/text/neurodiversity/identity.md

 for defending my turf against [TERFs](./glossary.md#TERF) at this point in my story).

-Person first language is not welcome when used to describe me (e.g. I am autistic vs. I "have autism").
+Person first language is not welcome when used to describe me (e.g. I do not "have autism").
+Preferred by a mojority of autistic people polled, anyone would be well advised to default to identity first language when referencing them (e.g. I "am autistic").

 Put simply, if you're using any label and you have neither asked me directly about the implications of doing so nor been asked by me to do so, you're not